Deforestation drives worsening flooding in Kashmir

-JAMMU, India (Thomson Reuters Foundation) - In April, scores of hillside homes in Fraswad and Shalnand villages in Jammu and Kashmir collapsed in a landslide amid heavy rains.
+JAMMU, India, July 7 (Thomson Reuters Foundation) - In April, scores of hillside homes in Fraswad and Shalnand villages in Jammu and Kashmir collapsed in a landslide amid heavy rains.
 Eighteen people died.

 Not long ago, those same sloping hills had been covered in forest.
 But illegal tree harvesting by timber smugglers denuded the area, making it ripe for conversion to homes, local people say.